How I Work

 Teams should get stronger while they build

-For me, the human part is not secondary to delivery.
+The human part is central to delivery.